amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

 drwxr-xr-x+  5 amyhodge  staff   170 Jul 16 11:30 Public
 ~~~

-Let's say you are interested in having the contents of your directory sorted by size.
-Luckily, there's another flag `-S` that can do this for you.
+Let's say you are interested in having the contents of your directory sorted by the most recently accessed.
+Luckily, there's another flag `-u` that can do this for you.

 ~~~
 $ ls -S
 ~~~
 Output:
 ~~~
-Library     Public        Downloads     Music
+Desktop     Public        Downloads     Music
-Desktop     Documents     Movies        Pictures
+Library     Documents     Movies        Pictures
 ~~~

-This would be better if we could still see the actual sizes, so let's combine the -l and -S flags.
+This would be better if we could still see the dates, so let's combine the -l and -u flags.
 When we want to combine two flags,
 we can just run them together.
-So, by typing `ls -lS` and hitting
+So, by typing `ls -lu` and hitting
 enter we receive an output in a human-readable format (note: the order of the flags here doesn't matter).

 ~~~
-$ ls -lS
+$ ls -lu
 ~~~
 Output:
 ~~~
 total 34
+drwx------+  6 amyhodge  staff   204B Jul 16 11:50 Desktop
 drwx------@ 46 amyhodge  staff   1.5K Jul 16 11:38 Library
-drwx------+  6 amyhodge  staff   204B Jul 16 11:50 Desktop
 drwxr-xr-x+  5 amyhodge  staff   170B Jul 16 11:30 Public
 drwx------+  3 amyhodge  staff   102B Jul 16 11:30 Documents
 drwx------+  3 amyhodge  staff   102B Jul 16 11:30 Downloads